amirholakoo/Grafana/README.md

 sudo mysql -u root -p

+CREATE USER 'grafanaReader' IDENTIFIED BY 'pi';

+GRANT SELECT ON *.* TO 'grafanaReader';

 SELECT user, host FROM mysql.user WHERE user = 'grafanareader';

 GRANT ALL PRIVILEGES ON *.* TO 'grafanareader'@'192.168.1.101' IDENTIFIED BY 'pi';